cromlish4/BearReps/README.md

 also has the score and the rules displayed at all times, allowing a user to refer back during game play.

 A Node.js server is set up to allow for local play.
-The GUI will react to a card being selected and change the opacity and is able to unselected.
+The GUI will react to a card being selected and unselects when clicked again.
-Debug Mode where Sets can be highlighted.
+A Debug Mode where Sets can be highlighted.

 Current Errors
 --------------

-New Cards aren't toggleable.
-After Set or Card Extention?

 Duped Cards.
 Maybe the order is wrong?
 Still happening?